Colorado Legislative Report

 Calendar Notification: NOT ON CALENDAR

-Sponsors: W. Lindstedt (D) | R. Taggart (R) / J. Bridges (D)
+Sponsors: W. Lindstedt (D) | R. Taggart (R) / J. Bridges (D) | M. Baisley (R)

 Summary:

-The bill creates 2 income tax subtractions for income tax years commencing on or after January 1, 2027, but before January 1, 2038.
-The first subtraction is for an amount equal to state capital gains that are realized by a taxpayer during the taxable year for the conversion by an increment of at least 20% ownership to a qualified employee-owned business of a qualified business.
+The act creates 2 income tax subtractions for income tax years commencing on or after January 1, 2027, but before January 1, 2038.
+The first subtraction is for an amount equal to state capital gains that are realized by a taxpayer, who is the owner of a qualified business, during the taxable year for the conversion by an increment of at least 20% ownership to a qualified employee-owned business.
 The taxpayers that are eligible for this subtraction are the same taxpayers that would be eligible for the tax credit for conversion costs for employee business ownership.
+The total amount of capital gains that a taxpayer may subtract is set by and may be annually adjusted by the Colorado office of economic development (office), and is required to be posted on the office's website.
+The second subtraction is allowed to worker-owned cooperatives in an amount equal to the worker-owned cooperative's federal taxable income for the tax year not to exceed $1 million.

-Additionally, the bill revises several definitions to expand eligibility for the credit and allows for qualified support entities, which are nonprofit organizations that provide services to businesses that qualify under the credit to convert or expand to employee-ownership, to be eligible to receive the credit for up to 75% of the costs incurred for providing such support, including for staff salaries and benefits, marketing and outreach, and consulting and technical assistance not to exceed $167,000.
+Additionally, the act revises several definitions to expand eligibility for the credit and allows for qualified support entities, which are businesses or nonprofit organizations that provide services to businesses that qualify under the credit so that those businesses can convert or expand to employee ownership, to be eligible to receive the credit for up to 75% of the costs incurred for providing such support, not to exceed $167,000, including for staff salaries and benefits, marketing and outreach, and consulting and technical assistance.
+Support costs exclude any costs that are considered conversion or expansion costs that can be claimed in the credit for employee business ownership.

 Status: 1/8/2025 Introduced In House - Assigned to Business Affairs & Labor